rohilthopu/pdb-django/README.md

 The interface allows a user to paste a web address to a PADx dungeon page, and gives the user back a model with the parsed data from that dungeon.
-This is done on an individual basis, however, meaning that each individual difficulty must be added (until I create a mechanism for multi-add)
+This is done on an individual basis, however, meaning that each individual difficulty for a dungeon must be added (until I create a mechanism for multi-add).

 If you would like to join my Slack group, I have created an open invite for people to use